Oriental carpets in Renaissance painting

-Carpets of Middle-Eastern origin, either from Anatolia, Persia, Armenia, Azerbaijan, the Levant, the Mamluk state of Egypt or Northern Africa, were used as decorative features in Western European paintings from the 14th century onwards.
+Carpets of Middle-Eastern origin, either from Anatolia, Persia, Armenia, Levant, the Mamluk state of Egypt or Northern Africa, were used as decorative features in Western European paintings from the 14th century onwards.
 More depictions of Oriental carpets in Renaissance painting survive than actual carpets contemporary with these paintings.
 Few Middle-Eastern carpets produced before the 17th century remain, though the number of these known has increased in recent decades.
 Therefore, comparative art-historical research has from its onset in the late 19th century relied on carpets represented in datable European paintings.